 The law of awareness says that the more you know yourself, the more you can grow.

 To effectively work on yourself, you must first believe you are worth the effort.

-That means getting rid of limiting self beliefs and developing a high self esteem.
+That means getting rid of limiting self-beliefs and developing high self-esteem.

 Similar to what Don Ruiz says in The Four Agreements, Maxwell proposes that you only use yourself as a paragon.
 Don’t compare yourself to others.

 4. The Law of Reflection

 Do take and schedule time to reflect on yourself, your lessons learned, and your next steps.

 What will really make you grow in the long run is consistency.

 The author says most people don’t even show up and it’s very easy to beat them.
 Start there, by showing up: that’s your 80%.

 Motivation makes you start.
 Discipline keeps you going and growing